zeal-io/rn-test-task/README.md

 # Test Task.

-> For you convenience We will only test the app on the IOS simulator.
+> PS: We will only test the app on the IOS simulator.

 [Deisgn](https://excalidraw.com/#json=0CjQItfIb4QhikAgV6l24,s1vc1m5913MTjUxzc8Dpug)